 For employers with less than three employees, training must be provided to supervisors by October 1, 2020.

-New employees hired after the law takes effect (budget is pending) must be trained within 90 days of hire.
+New tipped employees and supervisors must be trained within 90 days of hire.

-Current employees must be trained by January 1, 2020.
+Current employees needed to be trained by January 1, 2020.

 New employees and newly promoted supervisors must be trained within one year of hire or promotion.

 Categories of workers not required to be trained: applicants, independent contractors, employees employed for less than six months continuously.